NCAR/DART/docs/pages/Getting_Started.md

 We are now ready to run *perfect_model_obs*, which will read in `obs_seq.in` and generate the observations as well as create the "perfect" model trajectory.
 "Perfect" here is a synonym for the known "true" state which is used to generate the observations.
-Once noise is added, the output is written to `obs_seq.out`.
+Once noise is added (to represent observational uncertainty), the output is written to `obs_seq.out`.

 > cd DARTHOME/models/lorenz_63/work
 > ./perfect_model_obs